By Wendy Colson RN, IBCLC, RLC

-- Find a quiet, comfortable place to sit & think of or be next to your baby.
-Finding a comfortable spot and thinking of your baby can help increase oxytocin (also known as the “love” hormone) if you are separated from your baby which will help with getting let down started.
+- Find a quiet, comfortable place to sit & think of or be next to your baby, as this can help increase oxytocin (also known as the “love” hormone) and can also help with initiating the let down.
 When I was an NICU nurse and lactation consultant in the hospital, I would suggest bringing in a blanket from home so I could swaddle the baby in it and then hand it back to the mom to wear around her shoulders like a shawl to wear when pumping at home.
 Personal mementos such as this and looking at photos or videos of your baby can all help channel those feelings you get when you are with your baby.

-- Use breast compression during pumping.
-Babies usually help moms at the breast by kneading them (picture kittens and puppies here) with their hands to increase the flow of milk.
-Therefore, do not tuck your baby’s hands away when nursing since this innate skill your baby was born is designed to help increase your milk supply.
+- Make sure to massage the breast while pumping to help ensure breast milk is properly emptied.
+Babies usually help moms at the breast by kneading them with their hands to increase the flow of milk.
+Therefore, do not tuck your baby’s hands away when nursing since this innate skill your baby was born with is designed to help increase your milk supply.
 Until your baby is independently kneading your breast for you, you can mimic this by doing “hands on” pumping- massaging your breast while pumping can help increase the amount you pump and your milk supply overall.
-A hands free bra can help keep the flanges attached so you can use your hands for breast compression.
-The more milk removed = increases supply.
+A hands-free bra can help keep the flanges attached so you can use your hands for massage.
+Regular pumping increases supply because the more milk removed = the more milk produced.

 - Consider giving Power Pumping a try if you are exclusively pumping.
-The power pump technique is used frequently by the exclusive pumping community because it mimics cluster feedings which breastfed babies do naturally throughout the day.
-Increasing the “demand” for breastmilk means more supply in the days that follow.
-If you have a baby who is nursing well 8-12 times a day, then this breast milk-boosting technique isn’t for you because it will leave you feeling exhausted trying to feed the baby adequate amounts to be satisfied(priority #1), and then “feed the pump” which leaves little time to do anything else.
-Instead, use the other times to pump I mentioned above to increase milk and keep your sanity.
+Power pumping is a technique used frequently by the exclusive pumping community because it mimics cluster feedings which breastfed babies do naturally throughout the day.
+Increasing the “demand” for breast milk means more supply in the days that follow.
+If you have a baby who is nursing well 8-12 times a day, then this milk-boosting technique isn’t for you because it will leave you feeling exhausted trying to feed the baby adequate amounts to be satisfied(priority #1), and then maximizing your pumping output, which leaves little time to do anything else.
+Instead, use the previously mentioned times to pump to offset low milk supply and keep your sanity.

 - Don’t stress and don’t compare.
-It can’t be said enough, what you see from the pump is not what your baby gets at the breast, so never compare your freezer stash to others!
+It can’t be said enough, what you see from the pump is not what your baby gets at the breast, so never compare your stash of frozen breast milk to others!
 On average you can expect to get 1.5-3 oz of expressed milk per pumping session once you’ve gotten into a good schedule with pumping and even less, which is normal, following feedings.